-The Team3 patient database is intended for short term trace storage and review only.
+The Team3 is not an archiving system.
+The patient database is intended for short term trace storage and review only.
 For long term storage, it is recommended that our Sonicaid FetalCare or Sonicaid Centrale CTG viewing and archiving system is used.